-One of the most recent studies of which foods can increase egg production and promote conception says the Mediterranean diet is be the way to go.
+One of the most recent studies of which foods can increase egg production and promote conception says the Mediterranean diet is the the way to go.
 Women who fill their plates with fruits, vegetables, nuts, fish, and complex grains for six months are nearly three times more likely to get pregnant on their first IVF trial, according to research published in the journal Human Reproduction.
 (The fine print in this study is that the benefit applies only if you are between 22 and 35 years old and have a body mass index of less than 30.)

 Still, that study jibes with research from the Harvard School of Public Health, which found that food high in monounsaturated fats—like some oils and avocados—and low in saturated fat (found in butter and red meat) promotes fertility.